apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 ## Other Stuff

 - CAS CI builds are updated to ensure all web application types can be deployed successfully via external servlet containers.
+- System properties used during the build now use the proper Gradle API to respect the configuration cache.

 ## Library Upgrades

 - JUnit
+- Apache Tomcat
+- Infinispan